jecki/DHParser/documentation_src/manuals/04_compile.rst

    ...         return f'"{str(e)}"'
    >>> pretty_print_junction = ('json', lambda : pretty_print, 'pretty-json')

-Any errors can simply be attached to the RootNode-obeject that is passed to the compilation-function!
+Any errors can simply be attached to the RootNode-object that is passed to the compilation-function!

 Since "pretty_print" yields a final state, it does not need to return a